benuklove/Best-Fuel-Finder/README.md

 It then determines optimal fuel stops along your selected route.

+This is all served from localhost as I have yet to transfer it to a commercial server.

 Alas, I would have liked to do my final project in C, but I had the problem in mind first, and given the tools available I took what I thought was the appropriate path.

 I would like to thank: